 What did I do wrong?

-Where did I make mistake?
+Where did I make a mistake?

 Your subconscious recorded these negative reviews as instructions and next time you are in interview you will make the same mistake.
-However, if you ask yourself what did I do right your subconscious record these reviews and you will behave differently when you encounter the same situation next time.
+However, if you ask yourself what did I do right your subconscious records these reviews and you will behave differently when you encounter the same situation next time.

 Point being if you want to be successful you must change your self-concept.
-Once your self-concept is formed in particular area you always act in a matter consistent with it but if your self-concept is poor in that area you always performed below your true potential.
-You have a self-concept for how well you as a leader, as a parent, as a partner, as the ability to read & write, as a SAP mentor, as an every aspect of life.
+Once your self-concept is formed in a particular area you always act in a matter consistent with it but if your self-concept is poor in that area you always performed below your true potential.
+You have a self-concept for how well you as a leader, as a parent, as a partner, as the ability to read & write, as SAP mentor, as every aspect of life.

 Rule number 4: